zerohd4869/MM-DFN/README.md

 ### Run examples

-For training model on IEMOCAP and MELD dataset , you can refer to the following:
+For training model on IEMOCAP and MELD datasets, you can refer to the following:

 ```bash
 # IEMOCAP dataset